Med-Guitouni/emergency-vehicle-dataset-pipeline/README.md

 ---

 ## Pipeline
+Only these classes are relevant ; others found are either just documentation of what was tried or tests
 | File                    |  | What it does                                                            |
 |-------------------------|--|-------------------------------------------------------------------------|
 | `downloader.py`         |  | Downloads videos via yt-dlp                                             |